imba/imba-guide/docs/ch0/about.md

 ## Short history of the project

-Imba started around 2010 by Sindre Aarsaether ([@somebee](https://github.com/somebee/)) as a private project to port Ruby to browsers.
+Imba was created around 2010 by Sindre Aarsaether ([@somebee](https://github.com/somebee/)) as a private project to port Ruby to browsers.
 As time progressed, the project morphed into an effort to create an optimal platform for front end development.

 Even though the speed was not one of the original goals, the implementation of the Imba's DOM reconciler, also known as ['memoized